-Ш y breach of the director's duty of loyalty to us or our stockholders; y act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; y act related to unlawful stock repurchases, redemptions or other distributions or payments of dividends; or y transaction from which the director derived an improper personal benefit. alter a dire These limitations of liability do not limit or eliminate our rights or any stockholder's rights to seek nonmonetary relief, such as injunctive relief or rescission.
-These provisions will no alter a director's liability under other laws, such as the federal securities laws or other state or federal laws.
+- any breach of the director's duty of loyalty to us or our stockholders; - any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law: - any act related to unlawful stock repurchases, redemptions or other distributions or payments of dividends; or - any transaction from which the director derived an improper personal benefit.

+These limitations of liability do not limit or eliminate our rights or any stockholder's rights to seek nonmonetary relief, such as injunctive relief or rescission.
+These provisions will not alter a director's liability under other laws, such as the federal securities laws or other state or federal laws.
 Our amended and restated certificate of incorporation also authorizes us to indemnify our officers, directors and other agents to the fullest extent permitted under Delaware law.

-As permit Delaware law, our amended and restated bylaws provide that: will indemnify our directors, officers, employees and other agents to the fullest extent permitted by law; 57 fullest extent permitted by law; and
+As permitted by Delaware law, our amended and restated bylaws provide that:

-Table of Contents we must advance expenses to our directors and officers, and may advance expenses to our employees and other agents, in connection with a legal proceeding to the

-\square the rights provided in our amended and restated bylaws are not exclusive.
+- we will indemnify our directors, officers, employees and other agents to the fullest extent permitted by law; - we must advance expenses to our directors and officers, and may advance expenses to our employees and other agents, in connection with a legal proceeding to the fullest extent permitted by law; and - the rights provided in our amended and restated bylaws are not exclusive.